 Goals & Objectives

-To maintain and promote the development of a professional approach and attitude to aerial application.
+To maintain and promote the development of a professional approach and attitude to aerial application

-To promote research and development of crop-aid products and application techniques.
+To promote research and development of crop-aid products and application techniques

-To protect the environment and promote professional application techniques.
+To protect the environment and promote professional application techniques

-To continue and maintain relationships and work side by side with government agencies.
+To continue and maintain relationships and work side by side with government agencies

 Aerial application offers unique advantages to farmers.
 The ability to apply crop protection products in a timely manner; fungicides, insecticides, or desiccation in wet conditions.
 Crop loss due to wheel tracks is non-existent, which can also cause problems when harvesting or direct seeding.
-It's our goal to maintain educational opportunities for aerial applicators to continues to support agriculture in safe, professional manner.
+It's our goal to maintain educational opportunities for aerial applicators to continues to support agriculture in a safe, professional manner.